 1. The job offer is overly vague or aspirational about job duties

 When you are offered a job, demand to see a specific job description, if available.
 We have seen situations where an employee makes assumptions about what his or her job duties will be based upon the job title alone, and then becomes disappointed when the job does not meet expectations.
 If the employer is unwilling or unable to give you a written job description, or at least a very specific verbal description of your job duties, this could be cause for concern.

-2. The job offer includes vague promises for additional compensation in the future
+2. The job offer includes vague promises for additional compensation in

 Avoid agreeing to accept a position with substantially lower pay than you would otherwise expect in exchange for some vague “promise” to provide you with unknown additional compensation in the future.
 We have seen situations where an employer makes a promise to an employee to the effect of, “we cannot afford to pay you very much now, but we promise we will consider giving you a substantial raise after our business gets off the ground.”
 Such promises are likely unenforceable in court, and you may find yourself in a position where you spend years working for an employer at a discount, never to receive the promised rewards that you anticipated at the beginning of the relationship.

 3. The company’s future ownership or management structure is uncertain

 We have frequently seen the following scenario: an executive gives up a lucrative job in order to work for another company that has made attractive promises about the working environment.
 At first, the executive loves the new job.
 Then, just six months after starting, the company is sold and new management takes over.
 Suddenly, the working environment completely changes, and the executive begins to wish that he or she had never given up the previous job.
 In light of the above, it is always wise to question whether the ownership and management structure of your potential employer is stable.
 For workers who sign employment agreements, “change in control” provisions can help protect an employee against just this very scenario.